stone-wlg/interview/plan-a/amazon-keyspaces.md

 | | Greater than 150 TB/month	$0.08 per GB |

 *** As part of the AWS Free Tier, you can get started with Amazon Keyspaces for free.
 For the first three months, you are offered a monthly free tier of 30 million on-demand write request units, 30 million on-demand read request units, and 1 GB of storage (limit of one free tier per payer account).
 Your free tier starts from the first month when you create your first Amazon Keyspaces resource. ***

+Server-side encryption at rest is enabled on all Amazon Keyspaces table data and cannot be disabled.
+You cannot encrypt only a subset of items in a table.